Eric Luth

 Research/Creative Activities

-Collaboration is at the heart of my research program.
-Through collaborations with Harvard Medical School, Tufts University School of Medicine, and internally within Simmons, my students and I are working to validate potential new drug targets to treat Parkinson’s disease, explore the adverse effects of “forever chemicals” on the nervous system, and discover more about the cellular mechanisms that underlie learning and memory.
+Collaboration is at the heart of his research program.
+Through collaborations with Harvard Medical School, Tufts University School of Medicine, and internally within Simmons, his students are working to validate potential new drug targets to treat Parkinson’s disease, explore the adverse effects of “forever chemicals” on the nervous system, and discover more about the cellular mechanisms that underlie learning and memory.

-Research has taught me how to collaborate, ask critical questions, solve problems, be resilient in the face of challenges, and communicate with a variety of audiences.
-I feel strongly that these transferable skills are useful to all students regardless of whether they choose a career in biology.
+Research has taught Dr. Luth how to collaborate, ask critical questions, solve problems, be resilient in the face of challenges, and communicate with a variety of audiences.
+He feels strongly that these transferable skills are useful to all students regardless of whether they choose a career in biology.

 Eric Luth in the News